AntonioRedondo/antonioredondo.com/README.md

 - [Web Font Loader](https://www.npmjs.com/package/webfontloader): script which notifies once webfonts from Google Fonts have been loaded.
 Ideal to avoid [FOUCs](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
 - [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs): used to track clicks around elements in the page.
 Further explained below.

+A set of basic function like `document.getElementsByClassName()`, functions which check a CSS property is supported by the browser or functions which manage cookies are grouped on the `o` namespace and written on its own [file](https://github.com/AntonioRedondo/antonioredondo.com-v3/blob/master/src/js/o.js).
+In addition, on this namespace names are considerably sorter: `addEventListener()` to `o.ae()`.

 ## CSS